tomymaritano/psynth.ai/README.md

 ---

-Built with care for the Psynth technical assessment.
+Built for the Psynth Front-End Engineer technical assessment.